Choice of business entity

 EU state aid investigations

 Currently, there are no investigations on the part of the European Commission with regard to Austrian tax law.

 However, the BFG Linz (case RE/5100001/2014) referred three questions to the ECJ for a preliminary ruling with respect to the compatibility of the reform of the rules on energy tax rebates from 2011 (as envisaged by the legislator, exclusion of service providers from the refund of energy taxes) with the General Block Exemption Regulation.
 Based on the decision of the ECJ of 21 July 2016 (C-493/14, Dilly I), the BFG Linz concluded that the exclusion of service providers from energy tax rebates had not entered into force yet.
 The tax administration challenged this court decision at the VwGH, which in September 2017 referred several questions with respect to the classification of the Austrian scheme as state aid to the ECJ (C-585/17, Dilly II).
-Based on the decision issued by the ECJ on 14 November 2019, it is likely the exclusion of service providers from the refund of energy taxes came into force in 2011 and that it is in line with the General Block Exemption Regulation.
-However, the final decision by the VwGH needs to be seen.
+Based on the decision issued by the ECJ on 14 November 2019, the VwGH decided on 18 December 2019 (VwGH Ro 2016/15/0041) that the exclusion of service providers from the refund of energy taxes came into force in 2011 and that it is in line with the General Block Exemption Regulation.

 International exchange of information